 I recommend only bringing mini versions of toiletry items.
 I have 2 excellent posts with lots of great suggestions for mini travel toiletries and mini travel beauty products which will help reduce the weight of your luggage but will ensure you have everything you need.

 - Make-up items

 I am married to a nurse and he always sorts out our first aid kit before we travel.
 He also checks we have enough medication and that he has copies of our prescriptions with us.

-Also consider if you are traveling by train that you may have to carry it up and down stairs as well as actually onto the train itself.
+Also, consider if you are travelling by train that you may have to carry it up and downstairs as well as actually onto the train itself.